Accessibility statement for www.loundvillage.co.uk

 Non-compliance with the accessibility regulations

-Some PDF documents are not accessible due to their lack of document information, structured content and missing figure labels, so people using a document reader will have difficulty accessing the information.
+Some PDF documents are not accessible due to their lack of document information, structured content and missing figure labels, so people using a document reader may have difficulty accessing the information.
 This fails WCAG 2.1 success criteria 2.4.2 (Page Titled), 2.4.6 (Headings and Labels) and 2.4.10 (Section Headings).

 Content that’s not within the scope of the accessibility regulations